victorjoh/lions-pride-inn/README.md

 * Once the sell by date has passed, Quality degrades twice as fast
 * The Quality of an item is never negative
-* "Aged Brie" actually increases in Quality the older it gets
+* "Fine Aged Cheddar" actually increases in Quality the older it gets, as long as the fridge is working.
 * The Quality of an item is never more than 50 except for "Sulfuras" which always has quality 80 since it is a ledgendary item.
 * "Sulfuras", being a legendary item, never has to be sold or decreases in Quality
-* "Backstage passes", like aged brie, increases in Quality as its SellIn value approaches; Quality increases by 2 when there are 10 days or less and by 3 when there are 5 days or less but Quality drops to 0 after the concert
+* We also have ice cream in the freezer.

 We have recently signed a supplier of conjured items.
 This requires an update to our system: